ZcashFoundation/frost/book/src/zcash/server.md

 installed.
 Run:

 ```
-cargo install --git https://github.com/ZcashFoundation/frost-zcash-demo.git frost-server
+cargo install --git https://github.com/ZcashFoundation/frost-zcash-demo.git --locked frostd
 ```

-The `frost-server` binary will be installed [per `cargo` config](https://doc.rust-lang.org/cargo/commands/cargo-install.html#description) and it will likely be in your `$PATH`, so you can run by simply running `frost-server`.
+The `frostd` binary will be installed [per `cargo` config](https://doc.rust-lang.org/cargo/commands/cargo-install.html#description) and it will likely be in your `$PATH`, so you can run by simply running `frostd`.

 To deploy the FROST Server, **you need TLS/HTTPS certificates**.
 We strongly recommend using a reverse proxy such as `nginx` to handle TLS and to also add denial of service protections.
-In that case, use the `--no-tls-very-insecure` flag in `frost-server` and make `nginx` connect to it (see example config below).
+In that case, use the `--no-tls-very-insecure` flag in `frostd` and make `nginx` connect to it (see example config below).

-If you want to expose `frost-server` directly, use the `--tls-cert` and `--tls-key` to specify the paths of the PEM-encoded certificate and key.
+If you want to expose `frostd` directly, use the `--tls-cert` and `--tls-key` to specify the paths of the PEM-encoded certificate and key.
 You can use [Let's Encrypt](https://letsencrypt.org/) to get a free certificate.